 There are many resources available to students and employees on campus regarding sexual misconduct.
 Individuals may file a formal report (using grievance form) documenting an incident with the Title IX Coordinator and/or Los Angeles Police Department.
-Students and employees may also file a formal report to any member of the executive committee (the president, dean of academic affairs, chief of operating officer, OMC director), if they so choose to.
+Students and employees may also file a formal report to any member of the executive committee, if they so choose to.

 The university is committed to responding to all reports of sexual misconduct in a timely and effective manner.
 The time frame of when an individual should file a report of sexual misconduct is not limited in any way; however, it is important to note that as time passes, it becomes more difficult to find crucial evidence.
 In light of this, all investigations of sexual misconduct are to be thorough yet efficient, with a resolution that is reasonable given the situation.